MATCH Function Definition

 Important Things To Note

-- MATCH function gives only the numerical value as an output.
+- MATCH function gives only a numerical value as an output.

 - It can search for any lookup value – a cell reference, number, text, or logical value.